-America’s freight rail industry has a long history of prioritizing preparedness.
-Embodied by SERTC, the importance of community safety runs deep in railroading.
-Since its launch in 1985, SERTC, has prepared more than 70,000 firefighters and emergency first responders to safely and swiftly respond to a rail incident involving hazardous materials (hazmat).
+To ensure emergency responders continued to receive training, the Security and Emergency Response Training Center (SERTC) launched SERTC Academy, a virtual training platform.
+Since its launch in 1985, SERTC has prepared more than 70,000 firefighters and emergency first responders to safely and swiftly respond to a rail incident involving hazardous materials (hazmat).
 Operated by MxV Rail — formerly Transportation Technology Center Inc (TTCI) — the rail industry’s premier rail research in Pueblo, CO, SERTC has received accreditation from the U.S. Department of Homeland Security as a member of the National Domestic Preparedness Consortium (NDPC).

-Adapting to the pandemic alongside the nation, SERTC Academy offers a new medium for first responders to make progress in their career and community goals despite COVID-related stay-at-home restrictions.
-The online, interactive classroom component is mirrored on adult education and will use the same high-quality SERTC material and instructors to create an engaging experience for trainees while allowing virtual flexibility.
+The online, interactive classroom component is mirrored in adult education and will use the same high-quality SERTC material and instructors to create an engaging experience for trainees while allowing virtual flexibility.
 “COVID-19 taught us many things.
 One thing it taught us is that the way we teach to our nation’s first responders is to come up with diverse modalities,” reflected Wieder.

-When travel restrictions are lifted, SERTC Academy participants can fulfill the in-person, hands-on component of their course work at the Colorado facility in just three days instead of the traditional five days.
-With state and local budgets stretched thin due to the pandemic, this shortened commitment reduces the financial burden associated with covering the shifts of employees who are training.
+When travel restrictions were lifted, SERTC Academy participants could fulfill the in-person, hands-on component of their course work at the Colorado facility in just three days instead of the traditional five days.

 Freight Rail’s Ongoing Commitment